simsonbaroi/newhosp/replit.md

 - **2025-01-26**: UPDATED: Blood category in Inpatient section to use manual entry interface matching Physical Therapy and Limb and Brace
 - **2025-01-26**: IMPLEMENTED: Manual entry functionality for Blood category with service name and price input fields
 - **2025-01-26**: ENHANCED: Blood category now has same interface pattern as Physical Therapy - users can enter custom service names and prices
+- **2025-01-26**: ADDED: Food category to manual entry interface alongside Physical Therapy, Limb and Brace, and Blood
+- **2025-01-26**: IMPLEMENTED: Laboratory-style search and dropdown functionality for Orthopedic, Surgery, and Procedures categories
+- **2025-01-26**: ENHANCED: Advanced search with tag selection, keyboard navigation, price counter, and duplicate prevention for new categories
 - **2025-01-26**: COMPLETED: Migration from Replit Agent to standard Replit environment with all functionality verified and working
 - **2025-01-26**: IMPLEMENTED: Professional hospital bill layout with patient information fields, medical categories table, and payment tracking
 - **2025-01-26**: ADDED: All 19+ medical categories with official codes (50303-50317) matching hospital's billing system